Copywriting is a critical skill for any marketer or communicator, pivotal in influencing how a brand communicates with potential customers.

 First impressions are lasting, and in copywriting, your headline is the first—and possibly the only—chance to make an impression.

-This is why it is often said that the headline constitutes 80% of the work in copywriting.
+This is why the headline = 80% of the work in copywriting.

 A powerful headline acts as a gatekeeper, determining whether the rest of the content will even be read.